 BHSQ aims to treat every complaint fairly; in order to do this and investigate complaints thoroughly please contact BHSQ as soon as possible.

-Should BHSQ fail to meet expectations or should a learner, centre or other interested third party be dissatisfied with any BHSQ qualification or associated services, they should raise these concerns directly with BHSQ.
+Should BHSQ fail to meet expectations, or should a person or organisation be dissatisfied with any BHSQ qualification or associated services, they may raise these concerns with BHSQ.

-Date for review: March 2024
+Date for review: May 2028

 Contact details for BHSQ: